GalaChain/sdk/docs/chaincode-deployment.md

 > This page describes the future functionality and is subject to change.

 Chaincode is published as a Docker image to GalaChain repository.
-Once the image is published, it can be deployed to GalaChain testnet or mainnet.
+Once the image is published, it can be deployed to GalaChain testnet or sandbox.
 In order to publish and deploy chaincode, you need to contact GalaChain support and add provide your secp256k1 public key.

 ## The process